 In this position, stretch out the left leg, placing your hands on the right knee.
 Then change to the opposite.
 Inhale on one side, and exhale on the other.

 The pic is an advanced version of the Plank.
 To begin, rather than placing the ball under your feet, place it under your hips then graduate to knees and then to your feet.
-The important thing to remember is to hold your body a "straight" plank position, don't leg your hips drop to the floor.
+The important thing to remember is to hold your body in a "straight" plank position, do not drop your hips to the floor.
 Your core muscles are working beautifully here.